Abhi13-02/NITJSR_RAG_Chatbot/README.md

 - `POST /initialize` -> validates env vars, loads the latest scrape (or creates a new one), embeds, and marks the system initialized.
 - `POST /embed-latest` -> reprocesses the newest file in `scraped_data/` and pushes vectors (requires Mongo for the ledger mode).
 - `POST /scrape` -> triggers a fresh scrape; `{ "force": true }` clears Pinecone first.
+- `POST /scrape-and-embed` -> the api is self-explanatory
 - `POST /chat` -> `{ "question": "..." }` returns an answer, sources, and relevant links; uses the response cache when available.
 - `GET /stats` -> aggregates Pinecone, Mongo, and scrape file counts.
 - `GET /reindex/preview` -> dry-run of the ledger ingestion that reports adds, updates, and deletes without touching Pinecone.